Nobody ever expected me to get published.

 Not only that, but anything I learnt about copywriting and marketing would help me with a day job and my future writing career.

-While I’ve been writing for 20 years, I only published my first book two years ago.
+While I’ve been writing for 20 years, I only published my first book three years ago.
 Back then, I didn’t know nearly as much about marketing—or even storytelling—as I thought I did.

 Over the course of the last three years, I’ve had a crash course in writing, marketing, publishing, friendship, and, most surprisingly, myself.
 I’ve learnt more than traditional education could have ever taught me.
 I’ve met some inspiring people, and inspired people myself.
 And I can’t wait to see what happens next.